matfantinel/fantinel.dev/src/routes/digital-tools.md

   filename: personal-website
 ---

+# This page is still a work in progress.
+I oughta finish it sometime =)

 Here are the digital tools I use to get work or fun done.
 I try to keep this list updated, but nothing here is set in stone, as I'm prone to trying out new things if I feel they might make my life easier.